elbow-jason/SQLALchemy_demo/README.md

   1. list users postgres=# `\du`

-5. Continue the demo: create a user and a db
+5. create a user and a db
 -----------

   1. create a user: postgres=# `CREATE USER jasonlouis;`